 Students who are actively working toward their degree completion and have completed all credits required for the degree, but have not completed all graduation requirements, must enroll each semester for Continuous Registration and pay a fee ranging from \$100-\$300 for the Continuous Registration fee each semester until all degree requirements are completed, including removing incomplete grades, passing the comprehensive examination, or completing a thesis or dissertation.
-Those registering for GRAD 903 must also pay the student health fee of \$354.
+For students enrolled in Continuous Registration, the UVM Health Fee of \$371.50 will be billed as a separate charge if the UVM Student Health Insurance Plan is purchased.